 With fusion, however, even in the best scenario, only around 60 per cent of patients experience any relief afterwards.
 Your outlook is much better, though, if you have an operation for leg pain – around 75 per cent are helped by decompression and up to 90 per cent from a discectomy.
 As always, correct diagnosis for surgical options is essential to gaining the benefit and accepting the risks.

-The pioneering AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) is less invasive than surgery and has provided some very positive outcomes.
-The procedure is very safe and the risks are minimal, though all procedures including an injection do come with risks.
-Some patients experience mild bruising from the fat harvest site and slight swelling on the joint.
+The pioneering Bone Marrow Aspirate Concentrate (BMAC) treatment are less invasive than surgery and has provided some very positive outcomes.
+The procedures are very safe and the risks are minimal, though all procedures including an injection do come with risks.
+Some patients experience mild bruising from the bone harvest site and slight swelling on the joint.
 We maintain the importance of measuring outcomes and the on-going assessment of our patients to determine the medium and long-term benefits.

 Our innovative range of treatments goes beyond what’s available on the NHS.
 As well as providing a full opinion on your spine that includes all the traditional non-surgical and surgical options, our experienced consultants will also assess your suitability for our alternative biological therapies.